About Jacob Molyneux, senior editor/blog editor

 All of which makes the personal story told by Sheria Robinson-Lane, an assistant professor of nursing at the University of Michigan, in this month’s Reflections essay (“Birthing by the Numbers“) particularly timely.
 And yes, nuanced.
 She knows the numbers and she knows the stories about communication issues experienced by black women with their providers.
 However, she’s also affiliated with a respected major medical center.

-So when she gets pregnant with her second child at age 39, what’s her best course of action in deciding where to have […]
+So when she gets pregnant with her second child at age 39, what’s her best course of action in deciding where to have her child? […]

 Quality of Life?
 Whatever the Patient Believes It Is